ElectronicElephant/tiny_yolov3/README.md

 ### Training
 You can either edit the parameters by changing the default values in `trian.py` or specify it.

-Personally, I would recommend create a new file named `train.sh` and adds
+Personally, I would recommend creating a new file named `train.sh` and adds

 ```
 python train.py \